Jinzhou-Li/RootCauseDiscovery/data/README.md

 # Data

-For exact codes used to download and preprocess these data, see codes in file `https://github.com/biona001/RootCauseDiscovery.jl/blob/main/julia/src/get_data.jl`.
+For exact codes used to download and preprocess these data, see codes in file `https://github.com/biona001/RootCauseDiscovery/blob/main/julia/src/get_data.jl`.

 ## Real data analysis

-For real data analysis, we used julia code located at `https://github.com/biona001/RootCauseDiscovery.jl/julia`.
-To reproduce the results, see the notebooks located at `https://github.com/biona001/RootCauseDiscovery.jl/julia/notebooks`.
+Due to Julia's computational efficiency, we used julia code located at `https://github.com/biona001/RootCauseDiscovery/julia` for real data analysis.
+To reproduce the results, see the notebooks located at `https://github.com/biona001/RootCauseDiscovery/julia/notebooks`.

 ## Ground truth data